2008–09 Liverpool F.C. season: Squad statistics

 Liverpool used a total of 28 players during the season, with 18 different goalscorers.
 The team played in a 4–2–3–1 formation throughout the season.
 Carragher featured in 54 matches, the most of any Liverpool player during the campaign.
 Along with Reina and Kuyt, he appeared in every Premier League match.
 Gerrard was the top goalscorer with 24 goals.
-Lucas was the only player to be sent off during the season—he was shown a red card during Liverpool's replay of their fourth round FA Cup tie with Everton.
+Lucas Leiva was the only player to be sent off during the season—he was shown a red card during Liverpool's replay of their fourth round FA Cup tie with Everton.